josephting/mocha-suite-level-skipping/README.md

     ✓ should return value of type string

-  7 passing (18ms)
+  5 passing (12ms)
-  7 pending
+  9 pending
   3 failing

-  1) Use Case 1
+  1) User Case 1
+       Use Case 1a
          should do subtraction maths correctly:

       AssertionError: expected 1 to equal 0
       + expected - actual